mesolitica/malaya-speech/README.rst

 -  **FastVC**, Faster and Accurate Voice Conversion using Transformer, no paper produced.
 -  **FastSep**, Faster and Accurate Speech Separation using Transformer, no paper produced.
 -  **wav2vec 2.0**, A Framework for Self-Supervised Learning of Speech Representations, https://arxiv.org/abs/2006.11477
+-  **FastSpeechSplit**, Unsupervised Speech Decomposition Via Triple Information Bottleneck using Transformer, no paper produced.
+-  **Sepformer**, Attention is All You Need in Speech Separation, https://arxiv.org/abs/2010.13154

 References
 -----------